arcanstone/spkldMedia/README.md

 npm run dev
 ```

-Visit `http://localhost:3000` in your browser to see the site in action.
+Visit `http://localhost:3000` in your browser to see the site.

 ---